nickperrotta27/nickperrotta27/README.md

 - 👋 Hi, I’m @nickperrotta27
+- 👀 I'm interested in using machine learning and data science to conduct predictive analysis in order to identify wanted and unwanted trends and therefore guide future business decisions.
-- 👀 Im interested in delving into the realm of sports analytics through coding to revolutionize the insights utilized by and for sports teams, enhancing strategic decision-making and performance optimization.
+- I'm also interested in delving into the realm of sports analytics through coding to revolutionize the insights utilized by and for sports teams, enhancing strategic decision-making and performance optimization.
 - 🌱 I’m currently completing a computer science and applied mathematics double major at Vanderbilt University.
 - 📫 How to reach me: linkedin: www.linkedin.com/in/nicholas-perrotta-389380290  Email: nickperrotta27@gmail.com